-When you enroll with CalOptima PACE, we will be your sole service provider, and you agree to receive medical services exclusively from our organization, except in the case of an emergency or for urgently needed services.
+When you enroll with CalOptima PACE, we will be your sole service provider, and you agree to receive medical services exclusively from our organization, and if applicable the designated PCP in the community, except in the case of an emergency or for urgently needed services.
 You will have access to all the care you need through our staff or through arrangements that CalOptima PACE makes with contract providers, but you will no longer be able to obtain services from other doctors or medical providers under the traditional fee-for-service Medicare and Medi-Cal system.
 Enrollment in CalOptima PACE results in disenrollment from any other Medicare or Medi-Cal prepayment plan or optional benefit.

 Electing enrollment in other Medicare or Medicaid prepayment plans or optional benefits, including the hospice benefit, after enrolling in CalOptima PACE, is considered a voluntary disenrollment.
+If you are a Medicaid-only or private pay participant and become eligible for Medicare after enrollment in PACE, you will be disenrolled from PACE if you elect to obtain Medicare coverage other than from the participant's PACE organization.
 (Please note that any services you use before your enrollment will not be paid for by CalOptima PACE unless these are specifically authorized.)